Nekresi Monastery: Mortuary chapel

 The mortuary chapel is the oldest extant structure in the Nekresi Monastery complex, with the area of four square metres.
-A long-established belief that it was a proto-basilica built on the place of a former Zoroastrian temple in the late 4th century—and, thus, one of the oldest Christian churches in Georgia—was disproved the 2008–2009 archaeological study which found no evidence of pre-Christian occupation at the site and redated the structure to the 6th century.
+A long-established belief that it was a proto-basilica built on the place of a former Zoroastrian temple in the late 4th century—and, thus, one of the oldest Christian churches in Georgia—was disproved by the 2008–2009 archaeological study which found no evidence of pre-Christian occupation at the site and redated the structure to the 6th century.
 The chapel is a hall building, with a miniature horseshoe-shaped sanctuary on the east.
 It has entrances on the north, south and east sides and is open to the elements on all sides.
 The structure has a vaulted crypt under the main floor that was used for burials suggesting that the building was built as a mortuary chapel.